antublue/test-engine/MANUAL.md

 - `public` and `protected` methods are supported for `@TestEngine.X` annotations.

-- By default, methods are executed in alphabetical order based on class/method name, with respect to location (superclass / subclass.)
+- By default, methods are executed in alphabetical order based on method name.

 - `@TestEngine.Order` can be used to control test class order / test method order of execution.
   - Classes/methods are sorted by the order annotation value first, then alphabetically by the class name/method name.
   - The test method name can be changed by using the `@TestEngine.DisplayName` annotation.
-  - Method order is relative to the class (superclass or subclass) and other methods with the same annotation defined in the class.
+  - Order is relative other methods with the same annotation type defined in the class.

 - **Class execution order can't be guaranteed unless the test engine is configured to use a single thread.**